The Best 3 Days In San Francisco Itinerary

 How to move around San Francisco

-The Powell-Hyde cable car (with maroon destination signs), or the Powell-Mason one (with yellow destination signs) are also good ways of moving around and the best part of it is that you can get incredible views of the city from them!
-Hop on the Powell-Hyde line at Powell & Market: the cable car goes through Russian Hill, past Lombard Street and eventually the views open to show you the entire Bay.
+The Powell-Hyde cable car (with maroon destination signs) or the Powell-Mason one (with yellow destination signs) are also good ways of moving around, and the best part is that you can get incredible city views from them!

 Other useful tips

-Even if your trip is only a few days long, you are better off getting a good travel insurance.
+Even if your trip is only a few days long, you are better off getting good travel insurance.

 Check out my post Why You Need A Good Travel Insurance.
 Get your travel insurance here.